balena-io/balena-cli/doc/cli.markdown

 This command lists all custom environment variables.
-If you want to see all environment variables, including private ones used by resin, use the verbose option.
+If you want to see all environment variables, including private ones used by balena, use the verbose option.

 At the moment the CLI doesn't fully support multi-container applications, so the following commands will only show service variables,